About Mt Damper Falls

 Not only did the falls look attractive, but we also learned that it was said to be 74m tall.

-That prompted some to claim that this was the tallest waterfall in the North Island, which I think was untrue due to Wairere Falls among others.
+That prompted some to claim that Mt Damper Falls was the tallest waterfall in the North Island, but I think this was untrue due to the presence of Wairere Falls among others.

-The day ultimately encompassed the so-called Forgotten World Highway, the conical Mt Taranaki, Waverley Beach, and even the impressive Raukawa Falls as well as this waterfall.
+The Forgotten World Highway was kind of like an adventurous drive that allowed us to experience the conical Mt Taranaki, Waverley Beach, and even the impressive Raukawa Falls as well as this waterfall.

-In that latter trip, it appeared that the falls was no longer as obscure as it once was (thanks to better signage and more sealed roads).
+However, when we came back five years later, it seemed like the falls was no longer as obscure as it once was thanks to better signage and more sealed roads.

-We began by passing by a sign that indicated that Mt Damper Falls was a 20-minute walk (which we eventually figured out that they meant 20 minutes in each direction).
+Then, we passed by a sign that indicated that the target waterfall was a 20-minute walk (which we eventually figured out that they meant 20 minutes in each direction).

 After about 7 minutes from the trailhead, the track eventually led us to a gated fence leading to a bridge crossing over a creek.